emanueldonalds/example-cloudfront-website/README.md

 Either set the Default values of parameters in the CloudFormation script, or change the values in the UI when creating the stack.

 ## Origin Access Identity
-An Origin Access Identity must be exist.
+An Origin Access Identity must exist.
 If you have none, create a new OAI in the CloudFront UI.

 Set parameter ```CanonicalUser``` to the OAI Canonical user ID.